smf-steve/parse_options/MUSING.md

      - creates pairs of arguments for options that may and must have a requirement
        * '--option-require'  'value'  '--option-may' ''
-       * but doesn't do this for those that DON't have an arg.
+       * but doesn't do this for those that DON'T have an arg.
        * 'option-noarg'    '--option-require'  'value'  '--option-may' ''
        * should be
        * 'option-noarg' '' '--option-require'  'value'  '--option-may' ''